 Preheating the grill is critical to successful grilling.
 Preheating helps to prevent food from sticking to the grate and gets the grate hot enough to sear properly.
 It also burns off residue of a previously cooked meal.
-1) Open the grill lid.

-- 2) Ignite your grill according to the ignition - instructions in this Owner's Manual. - 3) Close lid - 4) Preheat the grill with all burners on the start/ high O position for 10 to 15 minutes or until thermometer registers 260°C (500°F) (D).
+- 1) Open the grill lid. - 2) Ignite your grill according to the ignition instructions in this owner's manual. - 4) Preheat the grill with all burners on the start/high () position for 10 to 15 minutes or until thermometer registers 260°C (500°F) (D).